diogoaurelio/flink-playground/README.md

 ```
 Exception (...)
 Caused by: java.io.IOException: No file system found with scheme s3, referenced in file URI 's3://YOUR-BUCKET-HERE/flink-basic-read-from-s3.txt'.
 ```
-This is probably due to the fact that you have not specified your hadoop conf in environment variables. go ahead and add environment variable
+This is probably due to the fact that you have not specified your hadoop conf in environment variables.
+Go ahead and add environment variable
 HADOOP_CONF_DIR=/PATH-TO-THIS-REPO/playground/src/main/resources/hadoop-config

+In case you have issues with hadoop versions conflicting with S3, [this might be useful](https://stackoverflow.com/questions/43929025/spark-read-s3-using-sc-textfiles3a-bucket-filepath-java-lang-nosuchmethod).

-# Flink Basics
+# Flink Basics (finally)

 Aggregations on Datastreams are different from aggregations on Datasets, as they are meant to be infinite.
 Thus, it logically follows that one cannot, for example, count all elements in a Datastream.